cloudrac3r/dbcord/README.md

 (Or you could just use the ID of a server that you and the bot are already in, but *pssshshhhh.*)

-## What functions can I use?

-Read the code.
-I even commented it for you!
-What a nice person I am!

-## What features exist?

-### Database features

-- add rows
-- get rows
-- edit rows
-- delete rows
-- assign names to fields

-### API features

-- limited sql-like queries

 ### Other cool stuff

 - local cache, only fetch more into cache when needed